TzuChieh/Photon-v2/README.md

   * render a short CG film using Photon

 ## Build
+Photon uses CMake as its build system.
+The built binaries will be in a folder named "bin".
+The compilers and toolkits you need is as follows:

+* C++17 compliant compiler for Engine, Application, and JNI.
+* JDK 1.8+ for EditorApplication.
+* Python 3.5.2+ for BlenderAddon.

-Photon-v2 is being developed with cross-platformity in mind, but Windows is the only platform that has been tested, for now. <br />
+Photon is being developed with cross-platformity in mind, but Windows is the only platform that has been tested, for now. <br />

-(building instructions will be added soon...) <br />
+(build instructions will be added soon...) <br />

 ## Images Rendered by Photon-v2
 | <a href="./gallery/028_sponza gold cups 12800spp.png"><img src="./gallery/028_sponza gold cups 12800spp.png" align="left" width="450" ></a> | <a href="./gallery/048_Arc Reactor (Iron Man) by kuhn0362 8000spp.png"><img src="./gallery/048_Arc Reactor (Iron Man) by kuhn0362 8000spp.png" align="left" width="450" ></a> |